blaenk/site/content/notes/statistics.md

 $$
 </div>

-We are interested in both outcomes occurring---the event $A$ _or_ the event $B$---and since they are mutually exclusive, the addition rule can be used to arrive at the answer:
+We are interested in both outcomes occurring---the event `$A$` _or_ the event `$B$`---and since they are mutually exclusive, the addition rule can be used to arrive at the answer:

 <div>
 $$